jethrocarr/echonetlite-hvac-mqtt-service/README.md

 service.
 It also subscribes to MQTT to listen for commands back to perform actions such as changing temperature or changing modes (heat vs cool vs off).

-It's primary design is to facilitate integration with the popular Home Assistant home automation application.
+It's primary design is to facilitate integration between Mitsubishi MAC-559IF-E Wifi Controllers and the popular home automation software [Home Assistant](https://www.home-assistant.io/), but it's not exclusive to that platform and could be used by anything that can read and write to MQTT and should support any other ECHONET Lite HVAC units.

 # Tested Hardware